ds-visualizer/ds-visualizer/content/GraphTraversals/code.md

 Now that you have a brief understanding, lets look at the code for it.

-lets stat with `bread first` traversal, its similar to what we have seen in trees.
+lets stat with `breadth first` traversal, its similar to what we have seen in trees.

 ```java:breadthFirst.java